Last Updated on

 Uzbekistan and Iran are fabulous countries for classic Silk Road architecture Take a look at this photo gallery to see more!

-As the Uzbekistan visa process has become easier and easier over the last few years, this is a country that has really opened up to mainstream tourism.
-However, there are still some places to visit in Uzbekistan where it is easy to escape the big crowds.
+As the Uzbekistan visa process has become easier and easier over the last few years, the country has really opened up to mainstream tourism.
+However, there are still some places to visit in Uzbekistan where it is easy to escape the crowds.

 What intrigues you about visiting Uzbekistan?
 Let me know your thoughts below!